OCA/maintainer-tools/CONTRIBUTING.md

 * Is there any setup in code?
 Should not!
 * Are there demo data?

-Most reference can be found here:
+Further reading:
 * http://insidecoding.com/2013/01/07/code-review-guidelines/

-#### There are the following important part in a review:
+#### There are the following important parts in a review:

-* Start by thanking the contributor / developer for his work.
-No matter the issue of the PR, someone make work for you here, so be thankful for that.
+* Start by thanking the contributor / developer for their work.
+No matter the issue of the PR, someone has done work for you, so be thankful for that.
 * Be cordial and polite.
 Nothing is obvious in a PR.
-* The description of the changes should be clear enough for you to understand his purpose and if apply, contain the reference feature instance in order to allow people to run and test the review
+* The description of the changes should be clear enough for you to understand their purpose and, if applicable, contain a demo in order to allow people to run and test the code
 * Choose the review tag (comment, approve, rejected, needs information,...) and don't forget to add a type of review to let people know:
   * Code review: means you look at the code